 Break bread with an ambiance of casual historic elegance in this well-appointed eatery marked by its light-filled floor-to-ceiling windows, cream-colored drapes, and dust-colored settes.

 Spoil your sweetheart with their indulgent breakfast prix fixe, featuring salmon and caviar omelets, steel-cut oats, and orange yogurt pancakes, or swing by for a sophisticated supper of American classics reimagined.

 Share some oysters on the half shell to amplify your amor before moving on to their exquisite steak frites with chimichurri sauce.
 Or, the slam dunk grilled Loch Duart Salmon served with roasted garlic potato puree, seared garden vegetables, and Meyer lemon gastrique.

 King's Arms Tavern Dining Colonial Williamsburg

 Dine like the true American royalty you are at the King's Arms Tavern in Colonial Williamsburg.
-A pitch-perfect locale for supper with your history inclined honey, everything at this authentically replicated tavern transports you to the 18th century.
-So revel in the colonial elegance, the period dressed servers, and chophouse-inspired dishes.
+Perfect for a unique dining experience with your history-inclined honey, everything at this authentically replicated tavern transports you to the 18th century.
+So revel in the colonial elegance, the period-dressed servers, and the chophouse-inspired dishes.

 Meanwhile, you'll need to document the cherry red wallpaper, pewter candlesticks, and more before your memorable meal.
 So have your camera ready!